SamT6/Project_Footprint/README.md

 ## Future Improvements
+* better frontend UI design
+    * use the template in resources folder
 * project owned by multiple addresses
 * voting rights for CHG token holders
     * vote on pending projects before entering
     * vote on funding direction
     * propose new topics
+* put project details on IPFS
 * each topic has its own mini-token

 <p float="left">